Tristannn1337/Ivory/README.md

 # The Ivory Protocol

+NOTE: This project has been abandonded for the time being.
+Without control over transaction fees or MEV being directed into the validator balance, it becomes unlikely that a primarily smart-contract-driven staking pool design could work due to the risk that proposing blocks has greater value to the operator than the operator's initial stake.

 ## Mission Statement
 Staking pools democratize participation in network operation incentives but do a poor job of decentralizing infrastructure.
 History has shown that time tends to favor pool centralization and Ethereum relies deeply on infrastructure decentralization.
 Ethereum needs a pooled staking protocol that democratizes participation while also decentralizing infrastructure such that every validator in the network using it would not begin to challenge Ethereum's legitimacy.